Classic Italian Biscotti

 Add spices like cinnamon, nutmeg, or cardamom and even Italian fennel seeds are a classic variation.

-This dough is a blank canvas to flavor with different extracts or to add mix-ins.
+This simple butter and sugar dough is a blank canvas to flavor with different extracts or to add mix-ins.
 Mini chocolate chips, chopped nuts, or dried fruit can all be added to this dough.

 Optional add-ins you can even try mixing a couple: